Hiroaki Suzuki: Rizin Fighting Federation

-Suzuki made his mixed martial arts debut, facing Keisuke Okuda on October 10, 2021 at Rizin Landmark Vol.1.
+Suzuki made his mixed martial arts debut, facing Keisuke Okuda on October 10, 2021, at Rizin Landmark Vol.1.
 He won the bout via TKO in the first round.

 Suzuki faced Kyohei Hagiwara at Rizin 33 - Saitama on December 31, 2021.
 He lost the bout via unanimous decision.

 Suzuki made his third appearance against Shoji Maruyama Rizin Landmark 2 on March 6, 2022.
 He won the bout via technical knockout due to a punch finished off with soccer kick in the first round.

 Suzuki faced Ren Hiramoto in the main event of Rizin 36 on July 2, 2022.
 He lost the fight by split decision.

 Suzuki faced Jin Aoi at Rizin Landmark 4 on November 6, 2022.
 He lost the bout via unanimous decision.

+Suzuki faced Taisei Nishitani on June 24, 2023, at Rizin 43, knocking out Nishitani less than a minute into the bout.

+Suzuki faced Takahiro Ashida at Rizin Landmark 8 on February 24, 2024, winning the bout at the end of the first round via soccer kicks and punches.